xxy614/radicalX/README.md

 ```

 - app.py: The main Python script that runs the Streamlit application.
-- requirements.txt: A file containing all the dependencies required to run the project.
 - README.md: The file you are currently reading.

 ## Contributing